voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?

+v2.0.72 :
+ - make firebase completely optionnal (no more dependency poisoning with the play services)
+ - firebase dependencies update to remove core
+ - few bug fixes
+ - classes removal and path changed (reimport)

 v2.0.71.4 :
  - NotificationCenterFactory is providing support for the new 2 ways to receive notificatins : FullScreen or Overhead notification